 Will this get me out of the lowest bronze division and up into a higher rank?

-You want to come up with things that are really creative, innovative, that go farther than what other people have done that try things where there’s nothing like it out there.
+You want to come up with things that are really creative and innovative, that go farther than what other people have done that try things where there’s nothing like it out there.

 There was no video like this out there.
 It’s not that people hadn’t hired a League of Legends coach before, as far as I can see no one.

-When I did this had done a little live stream with the professional League of Legends coach and streamed it and phrased it in a way people would be able to see it.
+When I did this I did a little live stream with the professional League of Legends coach and streamed it and phrased it in a way people would be able to see it.

 That video in just a few months brought hundreds of viewers to every single one of my live streams, hundreds of viewers at a time often thousands of viewers would watch my League of Legends live streams, even though I was terrible, and still am terrible at League of Legends.